anvsult/ecommerce-website-php/README.md

-# PHP E-Commerce Project 🛒
+# E-Commerce Website in PHP 🛒

 A Laravel-based E-Commerce application that allows users to browse products, add them to a cart, and manage orders.
 This project demonstrates a full-stack web app with user authentication, admin management, and a responsive UI.